specdb/specdb/docs/private.rst

 ZEM_SOURCE  str      Name of the source (e.g. SDSS, BOSS)
 ==========  ======== ============================================

-One can generate one's own or specify any of the public specdb databases.
+One can generate one's own table or specify any of the public specdb databases.
 If you generate your own, place in the top-level of the tree and give it an extension _ztbl.fits.